 Whether Royal Mint will look to reignite the RMG project in the short-to-medium term remains to be seen.
 A source is reported to have said that the organisation “will revisit this if and when market conditions are right”, which suggests that 2018’s difficult year for the majority of cryptocurrencies negatively influenced the UK government’s crypto ambitions.

-As for CME, a company which launched Bitcoin futures trading in late 2017 and has long had an eye for crypto startups, the platform has refuted claims that its negligence towards the RMG project sounded its death knell.
+As for CME, a company that launched Bitcoin futures trading in late 2017 and has long had an eye for crypto startups, the platform has refuted claims that its negligence towards the RMG project sounded its death knell.
 A CME source has insisted that suggestions the platform has “de-emphasised digitisation” are “not correct” and that CME remains “committed to pursuing [its] digitisation strategy”.